Thaovu273/RobloxSystemMovement/README.md

 - In order for player to overcome obstacles, they need to change between the three imaginary layers instead of just easily navigating though different dimensions like one would in normal Roblox game
 ## **File Structure:**
-- Animate.lua, Camerascript.lua, CanSwitch.lua, Control.Script, DetectJump.lua, LaneSwitch.lua/ script related to the Movement System
+- Movement system script/ script related to the Movement System

-- CheckpointHandler.lua, LeaderboardSetup.lua, RespawnHandler.lua/ script related to the obby
+- Obby script/ script related to the obby
 ## **Future Improvement:**
 - Adding more level into the existed Obby